Living with asthma

 More than 20 million people in the United States suffer from asthma, the lung disease caused by narrow or blocked airways.
 Symptoms include wheezing, shortness of breath and trouble breathing.

 Medication is one of the best ways to treat an asthma attack.
 There are two main types: long-term-control and quick-relief.
-The long-term-control medicines prevent symptoms by reducing the inflammation in your airways.
-They are taken every day.
+The long-term-control medicines control asthma by reducing inflammation.
+They are taken everyday.
 The quick-relief medicines relax and open your airways at the first sign of an attack.
-They are taken only as needed.
-It is important to take your asthma medication exactly as instructed.
-Even if your symptoms go away, that does not mean your asthma has.
+Discuss treatment options with your doctor to keep your asthma under control.

-Learn about using an asthma action plan in our Health Encyclopedia.
+Learn more about Using an Asthma Action Plan in our Health Encyclopedia.

 * Source: Asthma and Allergy Foundation of America.